 “And all the while, this pathetic God of Christian monotonotheism instead, acting as if it had any right to exist, like an ultimatum and maximum of god-creating energy, of the human creator sprititus! this hybrid creature of ruin, made from nullity, concept, and contradiction, who sanctions all the instincts of decadence, all the cowardices and exhaustions of the soul!”
 (6).

 Nietzsche declared the need for God’s death in order for humans to find liberation in a new intellectual age.
-He saw Christianity as obstacle for this liberation.
-Christianity was a pathetic faith that also produced pathetic creatures in the form of Christians.
-Any creature, Nietzsche believed, who would need belief in God, need prayer and faith was essentially someone corrupted by the virus of Christianity.
+He saw Christianity as an obstacle to this liberation.
+Christianity was a “pathetic” faith that also supposedly produced pathetic creatures in the form of Christians.
+Any creature, Nietzsche believed, who would need belief in God, need prayer, and faith was essentially someone corrupted by the virus of Christianity.
 This person could not contribute to society and the building of a strong people (7).

 “In the later part of his creative life Nietzsche suffered acutely from loneliness.
 Like his alter ego, Zarathustra, he found himself alone on a (Swiss) mountain top.
 But, intellectually at least, he accepted this condition.
 Since, he reasoned, a radical social critic, a ‘free spirit’ such as himself, sets himself ever more in opposition to the foundational agreements on which social life depends, he reduces the pool of possible comrades, and so of possible friends, to vanishing point” (8).